 Former Trump administration officials, from Comey to Tillerson

-A growing number of people have left the Trump administration in just over a year – a group that includes FBI director James Comey, chief strategist Steve Bannon and most recently Secretary of State Rex Tillerson.
+A growing number of people have left the Trump administration in just over a year – a group that includes FBI director James Comey, chief strategist Steve Bannon and most recently FBI Deputy Director Andrew McCabe.

 Some, such as Comey, were fired by President Trump, while others resigned for a variety of reasons.